garrandall/popular-music-data/tracks/look-what-they-ve-done-to-my-song-ma-ray-charles.md

 What they trying to do to me
 You see, well they stole everything I had, mama
-And they made a million with it, and you know that hurts But oh, i'm gonna keep on working on the building
+And they made a million with it, and you know that hurts But oh, I'm gonna keep on working on the building
 Just like you taught me, mama
 Whoah, yes I will, yes I will, yeah